Healing Guide Battle for Azeroth (BfA )

 Healing is, in our opinion, the most stressful and difficult role to perform.
-There are a multitude of factors involved in performing well as a healer, but we feel that the most important ones are reactivity and class and encounter knowledge.
+There are a multitude of factors involved in performing well as a healer, but we feel that the most important ones are reactivity (greatly helped by a proper UI setup) and class and encounter knowledge.

 While, no doubt, some of you will find this part to be extremely basic and unneeded, we feel that, to have a proper discussion about healing, the act of healing must first be defined.